-Recently, a well-known international digital agency pitched a client of ours, who shared their proposal with us, showing the estimated ad impressions and clicks to their website.
+Recently, a well-known international digital advertising agency pitched a client of ours, who shared their proposal with us, showing the estimated ad impressions and clicks to their website.

 We use a Demand Side Platform (DSP) as does the competing company, so you’d think the estimated costs per lead would be fairly level, right?
 (A DSP provides a real-time-bidding environment, incorporating third-party data for targeting, in order to assess the best prospective online customers to show the ad to.)

-Their proposal gave estimates for Budgets, Impressions and Estimated Clicks for Display campaigns.
-If you calculated the Cost-per-Thousand rate, they range from $42 to $46 CPM, which includes their management fees built in (so it’s not clear how much goes to management versus the ad spend itself).
+Their proposal gave estimates for Budgets, Impressions, and Estimated Clicks for Display campaigns.
+If you calculated the Cost-per-Thousand rate, they range from $42 to $46 CPM, which includes their management fees built-in (so it’s not clear how much goes to management versus the ad spend itself).

-Our most recent month’s CPM was $3.37 on the Display ads; even if you factor ALL of our management fee (for Display, Search and Video ads combined) to that, our apples-to-apples CPM cost comparison was $4.11, versus the other company’s estimate of $42+.
+Our most recent month’s CPM was $3.37 on the Display ads; even if you factor ALL of our management fee (for Display, Search and Video ads combined) into that, our apples-to-apples CPM cost comparison was $4.11, versus the other company’s estimate of $42+.

-The cost-per-click comparison is similar: their estimate is about $22 average CPC.
+The cost-per-click comparison is similar: their estimate is about $22 on average CPC.
 Our actual including ALL of the management fee was $1.50 CPC.

 We’ve also been receiving a number of online ads from a competing national digital ad company, offering a “50% Discount Until June 30th” when using them to place Display ads.
 Saving money is great but if you’re still paying $22 CPM instead of $4.11 CPM, is that a good deal?

 Video pre-roll ads are the same story.
 Here’s the competing company’s pitch on budget versus impressions and clicks to the site, versus our actual: